pchinjr/serverless-portfolio/README.md

-# serverless-portfolio
+# Paul Chin's Serverless Portfolio
-this is a serverless portfolio
+This is a serverless portfolio using AWS and React.